 |Reign||During the Age of Heroes|

-|Other Titles||High King of the Iron Islands|
+|Title||High King of the Iron Islands|

 The Grey King is said to have had a hundred sons who fought after his death.
 The sixteen who survived divided the Iron Islands amongst themselves.